Care | Housing

 Our Recommendation

-This is also called pellet bedding.
-You can’t go wrong with using paper pellets as bedding for your bun.
-Aside from being widely available, this material absorbs both moisture and odor to help keep your bun’s cage clean and fresh-smelling longer.
+This is also called pellet litter.
+You can’t go wrong with using paper pellets as they are one of the best litter options for your bun.
+Aside from being widely available, this is a great litter as it absorbs both moisture and odor (aka rabbit urine!) to help keep your bun’s cage clean and fresh-smelling longer.

 Advantages